cyevgeniy/evg.moe/content/js/ts-discr-unions/index.md

 ## Discriminated unions

 A union type is a type that combines multiple types into one.
-A variable of a union type can store only values with those types, for example:
+A variable of a union type can store only values with those types:

 ```ts
 type mode = 'edit' | 'view' | number